Why You May Not Want To Settle Outside Of Court

 2. A trial is the only way a defendant is going to admit liability

 Most settlements do not result in an admission of liability.
-Even if the other side agrees to write you a check, they’re not going to admit that they did anything wrong.
+Even if the other side agrees to write you a check, they won’t admit to doing anything wrong.
 Usually, the only way to get a finding of legal liability against the defendant is by going to trial.

-At trial, the jury makes a decision of who is right and who is wrong.
+At trial, the jury decides who is right and who is wrong.
 They decide whether the defendant is liable for your injuries and damages.
 If this finding of liability is important to you, the way to have it is by going to trial.
-A finding of liability by itself doesn’t result in additional compensation as compared to a settlement, but it can be a personal victory that holds the defendant accountable for their actions.
+A finding of liability alone doesn’t result in additional compensation compared to a settlement.
+Still, it can be a personal victory that holds the defendant accountable for their actions.

 Related: Determining Fault in a Rear-End Collision